bliztafree/webdev/deploy/az/servicefabric/WindowsContainers/readme.md

 In this case, the ARM template is creating a 5 node cluster when creating a SECURE cluster for "production".

-# Deploy eShopOnServiceFabric with Visual Studio.
+# Deploy bliztafreeOnServiceFabric with Visual Studio.

-Modify the cloud.xml file of each Service Fabric application in PublishProfile directory and set  your certificate settings to be able to deploy eshopOnContainers in the secured cluster:
+Modify the cloud.xml file of each Service Fabric application in PublishProfile directory and set  your certificate settings to be able to deploy bliztafreeOnContainers in the secured cluster:

 <img src="../../../../img/sf/cloud_publishProfile.PNG">